crzoukman/eda/README.md

 - Deploy: https://crzoukman-eda.netlify.app
 - GitHub (server): https://github.com/crzoukman/eda-server-ts

-#### Also is aviable a new version of backend powered by Nestjs, but a new frontend isn't ready yet
+#### Also is aviable a new version of backend powered by Nestjs, but a new version of frontend isn't ready yet

 - GitHub (server): https://github.com/crzoukman/eda-server-nestjs